 Set Goals for Your Location Scouting

-As you set out for location scouting, you’ll likely face countless possibilities that will make your job very overwhelming.
-Before you set out for a location scout, always have a goal or understand the story you’re trying to tell.
-You’re never bound by your locations, they’re simply backdrops that help tell a greater story.
+As you set out for location scouting, you’ll likely face countless possibilities that can make the process feel overwhelming.
+Before you head out, always have a goal or a story you’re trying to tell.
+Locations are simply backdrops that help tell a greater story; they’re tools, not the destination.
+Knowing what you’re looking for before you start will save you hours of aimless wandering.

 Here are some things you will want to know or document when scouting locations: